-5.17 ACCESS THROUGH YARDS
+5.16 ACCESS THROUGH YARDS

-For the purpose of this Ordinance, access drives may be placed in the required front or side yards so as to provide access to rear yards and/or accessory or attached structures.
-Access drives in single family residential districts are limited to one per dwelling unit.
+For the purpose of this Ordinance, access drives may be placed in the required front or side yards to provide access to rear yards and/or accessory or attached structures.
+Access drives in neighborhood residential districts are limited to one per dwelling unit.
 These drives will not be considered as structural violations in front and side yards.
 Further, any walk, terrace, or other pavement servicing the like function, and not in excess of nine (9) inches above the grade upon which placed, shall for the purpose of this Ordinance not be considered to be a structure, and shall be permitted in any required yards.

-5.18 YARD PROJECTIONS
+5.17 YARD PROJECTIONS